sriganesh/hn-live/README.md

 - [Claude](https://anthropic.com/claude) & [ChatGPT](https://chat.openai.com) - Sometimes I had to jump directly to them to brainstorm ideas or debug tricky errors.
 - [Cloudflare Pages](https://pages.cloudflare.com/) - For making deployment super easy.

-Yeah, these tools helped me build and debug this way faster than I could have imagined.
+These tools helped me build and debug this way faster than I could have imagined.
 They turned what could have been weeks of debugging and learning into a fun weekend project.
 It's amazing how they can help you quickly turn ideas into working products!

 ## License